Smart science to improve lives™

 Peptides are used everywhere in cosmetics.
 From skin care and hair care to body care and sun care.

-Around 7 600 new products, dedicated to cosmetics containing peptides, are launched every year around the world*.
+Around 7 600 new products, dedicated to cosmetics containing peptide-based ingredients, are launched every year around the world*.
 One of the main reasons for this is that peptides work.

-But not all peptides have the same function.
-It is important to understand that only very specific endogenous peptides are involved in cell metabolism as upstream regulating messengers.
+But not all peptide's molecules have the same function.
+It is important to understand that only very specific endogenous peptide's sequences are involved in cell metabolism as upstream regulating messengers.

 It works like a key and a keyhole.
 Specific peptide sequences trigger specific protein production, and when it comes to skin proteins like collagen or elastin, the beauty possibilities are clear.

-As the forerunner in peptide development for cosmetic applications, Croda Beauty Actives has developed a full range of peptides to answer various beauty concerns.
+As the forerunner in peptide development for cosmetic applications, Croda Beauty Actives has developed a full range of peptide's sequences to answer various beauty concerns.

 The guaranteed efficacy of our peptides is proven through rigorous scientific testing.